gabrielfnayres/go_logger/README.md

 """

-# Reverse-logger GO
+# GoLogger

-The Reverse Logger is a powerful tool that combines a reverse shell with keylogger functionalities.
+The GoLogger is a powerful tool that combines a reverse shell with keylogger functionalities.
 It allows users to remotely access systems and log all typing activities in real-time, enhancing network security and enabling forensic investigations.

 ## Features